 How is High Pressure Laminate (HPL) made?

 HPL (High Pressure Laminate) panels are made of resin impregnated cellulose layers that are cured under heat and high pressure.
 Among these various layers are ones with overlay paper, decorative paper and Kraft paper.
 HPL panels consist of about 60-70% paper and about 30-40% thermosetting resins.
 All these materials are combustible by nature and therefore have a poor reaction to fire performance.
 This performance can be improved by adding flame retardants, but the calorific content of these materials remains high.
+High Pressure Laminate (HPL) panels contain lots of organic material that will ignite when heated.
+This makes it combustible and explains why the manufacturers choose to use fire retardants in these products.
+These are needed in order to pass an SBI test.
+However, to be sure of a totally fire safe solution, it is strongly advised to use non-combustible panels and do not risk the somewhat dodgy performance of panels that include fire retardants to ‘mask’ their high calorific value.

 Fibre cement and fire safety